brucemack/WARS-Birdhouse/README.md

 The payload above contains a 36-byte header followed by a variable length packet format.
 Particulars:

-* 36-byte fixed size
+* 36-byte fixed size.
-* Version (PV) is 2 (at the moment)
+* Version (PV) is 2 (at the moment).
 * Packet type (PT) describes the nature/handling of the message.
 More on types below.
 * Packet ID (PID) is used for acknowledgement and duplicate packet elimination.
 16-bit integer (little endian).
-* Call signs are in ASCII format, padded with spaces as needed
+* Call signs are in ASCII format, padded with spaces as needed.
 * Source/destination addresses are 16-bit integer (little endian).
 More on addresses below.

 ![packet](images/packet-header-2.png)